djblackett/invoice-web-app/README.md

 ## Project Overview

-I began this project in May 2022 as a **FrontendMentor** challenge to sharpen my CSS skills.
-Impressed with the initial frontend implementation, I expanded the project to include backend functionality, leveraging concepts from the **FullStackOpen** course.
-The goal is to develop a robust, full-stack invoicing application with comprehensive testing and deployment pipelines.
+The Fullstack Invoice Project is a robust invoicing application designed as a complete full-stack solution to streamline invoice management.
+Originally initiated as a **[FrontendMentor](<https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl>)** challenge in May 2022 to enhance CSS skills, the project has evolved into a comprehensive application featuring both a dynamic frontend and a scalable backend.
+The backend leverages and expands on principles from the **[FullStackOpen](<http://fullstackopen.com>)** course, ensuring maintainability and a solid testing foundation.

+More details on my motivation and approach to writing this app can be found here[Add link].

 ## Features